vinliv/RECODE/README.md

 ## 10. Known Bugs and Limitations

 As a research release, this build may exhibit minor bugs or incomplete features.
 Rapid sequential clicks can cause overlapping audio feedback.
 Touch input is only partially supported and not intended for clinical use.
 Rare race conditions may misclassify adaptive progression, though these do not impact data integrity.
 The platform has been validated primarily in Chrome and Firefox; some display issues may occur in other browsers.
 At present, all content is in Italian, and internationalization is not yet implemented.
 Accessibility for screen readers is limited, though color contrast and font size conform to current guidelines.
 If a network interruption occurs, only data from completed blocks are saved.
 Some visual stimuli may be duplicated across categories.
-Open issues and progress toward version 2.1 are tracked on the project’s [GitHub Issues page](https://github.com/giuconte/RECODE-2.0-GC/issues).
+Open issues and progress toward version 2.1 are tracked on the project’s [GitHub Issues page](https://github.com/giuconte/RECODE/issues).

 ---

 ## 11. Citation and Acknowledgments

-If you use RECODE-2.0-GC for research or clinical purposes, please cite:
+If you use RECODE for research or clinical purposes, please cite:

 Ravelli, A.*, Livoti, V.*, Contemori, G., Macchia, E., Romeo, Z., Noale, M., Lucchi, E., Ghilardotti, G., Morandi, A., De Rui, M., Sergi, G., Maggi, S., Mapelli, D., Bonato, M., & Devita, M. (2025).
 RECODE Pilot Study: Preliminary Testing of a New Open, Computer-Based Platform for Cognitive Stimulation in Italian.
 Behavior Research Methods.
 Submitted.